 In a recent project I was working on I found myself in need to override the arguments of an abstract parent service definition.
 Although the Symfony documentation is informative and up-to-date with all the framework’s features, the only proposed solution I was able to find for this scenario was by modifying the service configuration using PHP code.
 Of course, there was the possibility of writing a CompilerPass and changing the arguments but that meant writing a lot of unnecessary code for my case.

-So, I started wondering if the same can be achieved by only using YAML or XML definitions.
+So, I started to wonder if we could achieve the same using only YAML or XML definitions.
 Looks like it’s possible.

 Going under the hood